Education and Workforce Development

 NJBIA members must have access to a well-trained and educated workforce.
-Our most recent Business Outlook Survey indicates that entry-level employees generally lack employability skills such as writing, verbal communication, critical thinking and time management.
-We also know that technical skills gaps still exist as well, particularly in the manufacturing industry.
+This is why education and workforce development is so critical.
+Our most recent Business Outlook Survey shows entry-level employees generally lack employability skills.
+These skills include writing, verbal communication, critical thinking and time management.
+There is also a technical skills gap, particularly in manufacturing.

-NJBIA works with academia, government and our members to ensure that programs are developed and implemented to strengthen the state’s workforce pipeline and close the existing skills gap.
-Thanks to these efforts several programs have already been implemented to attain these goals.
+NJBIA works with academia, government and our members to ensure that programs are developed and implemented.
+These programs strengthen the state’s workforce pipeline and closes the existing skills gap.
+Thanks to these efforts, several programs have already been implemented.